kjappelbaum/ml_molsim/README.md

 conda activate che609
 ```

-And install the additional requirements
+And install the additional requirements using

 ```(bash)
-...
+conda env update -f environment.yml
 ```

 After this completed, open the jupyter notebook